Flux Cored, Applications, plus MIG Pipe weld Data.

 understand the influence of the pulsed variables, wall thickness and weld fusion

-that MIG and flux cored weld shop or out on that pipe line, you will find the
+that MIG and flux cored pipe weld shop, or out on that pipe line being built, you will find the

-of the pulsed MIG wire feed rate, the weld speed, voltage, the pulsed frequency,
+of the pulsed MIG wire feed rates, the weld speeds, voltages, pulsed frequency or

-With all these pulsed variables in a pipe shop who in the shop
+WHEN YOU CONSIDER PULSED MIG RATHER THAN FLUX CORED OR TIP TIG for your pipe welds, with all the pulsed variables in a pipe shop who in the shop

 is going to determine what a significant weld parameter change is?